-The aforementioned documents (notarial deed, contract, court decision) must be registered at the competent land registry / cadastre, in order to complete the registration of the encumbrance (prenotation of mortgage or mortgage).
+The aforementioned documents (notarial deed, private contract, certified lawyer's decision, mediation contract) must be registered before the competent land registry / cadastre, to complete the registration of the encumbrance (prenotation of mortgage or mortgage).

-In case the debt cannot be repaid within the time limit agreed between the debtor and the creditor, the creditor who has a security interest may proceed to seize and sell the encumbered property by means of a notarial auction, conducted electronically, in order to satisfy the respective claim.
+In case the debt cannot be repaid within the time limit agreed between the debtor and the creditor, the creditor who has a security interest may proceed to seize and sell the encumbered property by means of a notarial auction, conducted electronically, to satisfy the respective claim.

-For the satisfaction of claims, the chronological order in which the encumbrances on the property have been registered shall be taken into account.
+For the satisfaction of claims, the chronological order in which the encumbrances on the property have been registered shall be considered.

-24. Are there material registration costs associated with the creation of mortgages over real estate?
+25. Are there material registration costs associated with the creation of mortgages over real estate?